Inhaled Insulin: Myths Vs. Facts

 There’s also a learning curve to transitioning your blood sugar management to Afrezza from injected rapid-acting insulin.

-The differences in Afrezza’s dosages, how quickly it affects your blood sugar, and the length of time it’s in your bloodstream are different enough from injected rapid-acting insulin that you’ll need to increase your glucose monitoring and be ready to make adjustments with your doctor the first few weeks of using it.
+The differences in Afrezza’s dosages, how quickly it affects your blood sugar, and the length of time it’s in your bloodstream are different enough from injected rapid-acting insulin that you’ll need to increase your blood glucose monitoring and be ready to make adjustments with your doctor the first few weeks of using it.
 If your doctor isn’t familiar with Afrezza, they may try to steer you clear of it altogether.

 Myth #2: The 4/8/12-unit dosing cartridges won’t work for carb-counting or type 1 diabetes.